MysteryPancake/Houdini-Fun/README.md

 v@P.y = lerp(v@P.y, normalized, chf("blend"));
 ```

-Another way would be using a [ballistics filter](https://docs.juce.com/master/classjuce_1_1dsp_1_1BallisticsFilter.html), like with audio compressors and dynamics processors.
+Another way is using a [ballistics filter](https://docs.juce.com/master/classjuce_1_1dsp_1_1BallisticsFilter.html), like with audio compressors and dynamics processors.

 ## Splitting a triangle into regions